animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

 GemFire servers because <code>LuceneIndexes</code> only apply to
 <code>PARTITION</code> Regions.

-Given the earlier definition of the `Person` class, the Spring Data for GemFire annotation configuration support finds the `Person` entity class definition and determines that people are stored in a `PARTITION` Region called "People" and that the `Person` has an OQL `Index` on `birthDate`
+Given the earlier definition of the `Person` class, the Spring Data for VMware GemFire annotation configuration support finds the `Person` entity class definition and determines that people are stored in a `PARTITION` Region called "People" and that the `Person` has an OQL `Index` on `birthDate`